Guidelines for Submission

 The goal of this Program is to provide ACDS members opportunities to enhance their career development through participating in "hands-on" training or other educational activities.

-The applications are due April 15 and October 15 of each year.
+The applications are due by 11:59pm CST on April 15 and October 15 of each year.
 To apply for this award, please click here.

 - Awards will be made for specific educational programs to individual members.